reinto1234/H_Bridge_PCB/README.md

 Before starting the project, the following software and hardware components should be available:

 ### Hardware:
 - PCB according to the KiCad design
+- Voltage source 24V and 10A
+- Load Resistor

 ### Software:
 - [KiCad](https://www.kicad.org/) (for PCB design)